InnaHyrych/Clonown_Community-/README.md

 - HTML
 No errors were returned when passing through the official W3C validator
 - CSS
-No errors were found when passing through the official W3C CSS validator Warning about "Imported style sheets are not checked in direct input and file upload modes"
+No errors were found when passing through the official W3C CSS validator.
+Warning about "Imported style sheets are not checked in direct input and file upload modes"

 ![Validator CSS](assets/images/readme-images/css-validation.jpg)